snikch/jquery.dirtyforms/CONTRIBUTING.md

 We have built a script to package up the modules and deploy them in a consistent way.
 So it is important that you follow the same directory structure for new helpers and dialogs.
 The below examples assume you are contributing a new helper or module called `widget`.
 Replace widget in each of the paths with the name of your helper.

 Versioning of all helpers and dialogs will automatically be synced with Dirty Forms.
+Your package will automatically be deployed on jsDelivr when we do a distribution, so be sure to include it in the readme.
 Note that the CDN URLs in the `README.md` files will be automatically updated to the current version upon release.

+It is best to copy an existing helper or dialog and then use it as a starting point.

 ##### Helpers